siddhartha-gadgil/presentations/questautomath.md

 * Needed labelled data for training.
 * Narrow: training specific to the task.
 * Had difficulty with long range dependencies, in particular language.
-* Hard to scale up.
+* Hard to scale up, parallelize.
-* The above two limitations were due to the use of _Convolutional Neural Networks_, which took advantage of symmetries of space.
 * Could not go beyond training data.